millerms/RecoveryDharmaBVT/_pages/addiction.md

 ## A Compassionate Definition
 {: .reveal .reveal--up }
 Addiction is a conditioned loop born from the brain’s effort to survive overwhelming stress, pain, or emptiness.
 When craving or discomfort arises, a behavior or substance promises relief.
 The brain stamps in this association, strengthening the loop.
 Like a hungry ghost endlessly craving but never satisfied, the cycle feeds itself without true satisfaction.
 Stress, trauma, isolation, and easy access all accelerate this learning.
+Modern research highlights addiction as an accelerated learning of maladaptive survival loops, shaped by neuroplasticity and contextual vulnerability <span class="citation">[<a href="#ref-5">5</a>]</span>.
 This is not your fault.
 It is a survival pattern learned under difficult circumstances, and it is fully workable with kindness, patience, and skillful practice.
 {: .reveal .reveal--up }

 <div class="zen-divider"></div>